Couscous with Apples and Pecans is an easy side dish that is full of fall flavor!

 What is couscous?

 Couscous is a dried pasta made from semolina flour.
-It is super tiny in size (it’s even smaller than quinoa) which makes it cook really quickly!
+It is very small in size (it’s even smaller than quinoa), which makes it cook really quickly!

 How to cook couscous